nowo-tech/ComposerUpdateHelper/docs/UPGRADING.md

   - No manual configuration needed

 #### Migration Notes
-- **No action required**: The refactoring is transparent to users
+- **No action required**: The script will be automatically updated on your next `composer update`
+- If you have custom modifications to the script, they will be overwritten
+- Consider committing your customizations to a separate script or fork if needed
-- The script automatically detects the PHP processor in vendor
+- The refactoring is transparent to users - the script automatically detects the PHP processor in vendor
 - If you encounter issues, ensure `composer install` has been run
 - The script will show a clear error message if the PHP processor is not found